HP 30 series: Overview

 Perhaps the HP-30 series, Spice, was to be released as a replacement for the aging HP-20 series.
 It has no expandability.
 The display provided better readability by increasing the digit size and adding commas.

-The entry-level was the HP-31E and 32E, that were not programmable; but even the 31E provided a Self-check.
+The entry-level models were the HP-31E and 32E, which were not programmable, but even the 31E provided a self-check function.

 The HP-37E and 38E/C were the financial models of the Spice series.

 The battery of these calculators can be changed without using tools.
 The housing is closed by screws.

 Programming

-The HP-33E/C (49 steps plus subroutines) and HP-34C (70 steps) and 38E/C (99 steps) are programmable, the C-models have a permanent memory.
+The HP-33E/C (49 steps plus subroutines), HP-34C (70 steps) and 38E/C (99 steps) are programmable.
+The C-suffixed models have a continuous memory.

 The production of the 31E ended in 1980, production of the other Spice models ended in 1983.
-As this calculator is regarded amongst the very good in terms of quality, key stroke feel and daily usability for engineers.
+This calculator is well regarded in terms of quality, key stroke feel and daily usability for engineers.